teezz/peer_assesment/README.md

 2. The function loads the required librarys "dyplr" and "data.table".
 3. The source files for all subfunctions were loaded.
 4. The function "create_dataset()" loads the test and training data and combines them into one data frame ("dat").
-5. The function "assign_colnames(dat)" prosesses the data fram "dat" and assigns appropriate labels the data set with descriptive variable names.
+5. The function "assign_colnames(dat)" prosesses the data frame "dat" and returns a data frame with descriptive variable names instead of the prior generic ones.
+This is done by adding volunteer IDs as "subject" and "activity" IDs to the data frame and reading the other column names out of the given file "features.txt".
-6.
+6. Function "set_activity_names(dat)" maps the activity IDs with descriptive activity names, replaces them and returns the changed data frame.
+7. Function "get_mean_and_std(dat)" extracts only the measurements on the mean and standard deviation for each measurement by using "subject" and "activity" to identify the measurments.
+8. Function "create_tidy_data(dat)" groups the data by the two variables "subject" and "activity" and calculates the mean for all other variables within these groups.
+9. The last function "write.table(...) creates a new txt file in the working directory with the cleaned tidy data set and without row names.

 ]]></content>
   <tabTrigger>readme</tabTrigger>